Stuycs-K/final-project-8-chena-dangelov/WORKLOG.md

 Today I completed the implementation of sound into the game.
 I hope that these improvements greatly improve the quality of gameplay.
 On top of that, I tested the game multiple times to make sure all the features of the game work well.
 And they do !
 As we are nearing the end of the project, I don't think more changes will be made (except for maybe slight ones).
 Other than that, I think the next few days I will be working on updating our prototype to accompany for any changes we might not have included on there yet and making sure everything is ready to be submitted !

+### 6/10/23

+Today, other than adding some explanatory comments throughout the code, I worked mostly on the prototype document.
+I read over the entire prototype document and made sure all the changes we had made have been incorporated.
+However, it still looks like some changes need to be made.
+The method outline is mostly done except for some relatively new methods in Minesweeper class and our new controller class.
+On top of that, our UML diagram still has to accompany the changes we recently made.
+Other than that, everything else looks solid.

 ## Vincent D'Angelo